-You will also be able to recalculate the effective life of the mining, quarrying or prospecting right if there are changed circumstances.
+You will also be able to choose to recalculate the effective life of a mining, quarrying or prospecting right or mining, quarrying or prospecting information if the effective life you have been using is no longer accurate because of changed circumstances.

 Some examples of circumstances that could cause a variation include:

-- a considerable structural price change for the mineral being extracted which leads to the mine's premature permanent closure - previously uneconomically mineable geologies becoming economically mineable - a noticeable improvement in extraction methods or transport arrangements from the mine which leads to faster extraction of the mineral and a consequential shortening of the remaining life of the mine - new information becoming available as a result of further exploration or prospecting on the mining tenement as to the presence of minerals likely to be recoverable which leads to an increase in the remaining life of the mine, or a change to the accepted industry practice that affects the estimation of the life of the mine.
+- a considerable structural price change for the mineral being extracted which leads to the mine's premature permanent closure - previously uneconomically mineable geologies becoming economically mineable - a noticeable improvement in extraction methods or transport arrangements from the mine which leads to faster extraction of the mineral and a consequential shortening of the remaining life of the mine - new information becoming available as a result of further exploration or prospecting on the mining tenement as to the presence of minerals likely to be recoverable which leads to an increase in the remaining life of the mine - a change to the accepted industry practice that affects the estimation of the life of the mine - the right or information now relates to an existing or proposed mine, petroleum field or quarry, or - the right or information no longer relates to an existing or proposed mine, petroleum field or quarry.